gvwilson/buildtogether.tech/src/delivery/index.md

 exactly what version you're working on at any time, where it came from, and where it's going.

-The usual way to do this is with [%i "version numbers" %][%g version_number "version numbers" %][%/i%].
+The usual way to do this is with [%g version_number "version numbers" %][%i "version numbers" %].
 Most projects these days use
-[%i "semantic versioning" "version numbers!semantic versioning" %][%g semantic_versioning "semantic versioning" %][%/i%];
+[%g semantic_versioning "semantic versioning" %][%i "semantic versioning" "version numbers!semantic versioning" %];
 when you see a number like "6.2.3.1407" attached to a piece of software, it generally means: